Almond Butter Banana Muffins

 You know how sometimes you eat a muffin and then you’re starving 20 minutes later?
-That’s what happens when said muffin is full of refined flours and sugars.
-These Skinny Banana Almond Butter Muffins, however, will leave you feeling satisfied.
-They are 100% whole-wheat (white whole-wheat flour is working its magic again).
-We’ve also got flaxseed in the mix, and, of course, protein-packed almond butter.
+That’s what happens when muffins are full of refined flours and sugars.
+These almond butter muffins, however, will leave you feeling satisfied.
+They are 100% whole-wheat.
+The ingredient list also includes flaxseed and, of course, protein-packed almond butter.

 - 1 ½ cups white whole-wheat flour